-The Society completed its annual Going Concern Assessment, following a review by the Actuary to the Society in March 2024.
+The Society completed its annual Going Concern Assessment, following a review by the Actuary to the Society in March 2025.
 The key risks, that are expected to have the biggest impact on the Society's status as a going concern, are noted and assessed below:

-Risk Assessment Reductions in asset values.
+Risk Assessment Volumes of new business.
+The Society is not currently writing new business at a rate sufficient to counteract the impact of existing policies.
+This increases the burden of expenses on the remaining policies.
+Reductions in asset values.
 Increases in gilt yields over the last few years have led to a significant reduction in the value of the Society's assets, which is not fully reflected in reduced liabilities.
-High inflation impacting the Society's expenses and a reduction in new business/increase in lapses.
-Inflation has reduced significantly over 2023 and there remains an expectation that CPI will return to the Bank of England target level in the next couple of years, if not sooner.
-A short term uplift in inflation has been allowed for in the Society's regulatory valuation at 31 December 2023.
-Expenses It remains important that expenses are kept under control as the business contracts.
+Expenses and expense inflation.
+It remains important that expenses are kept under control as the business contracts.
+Inflation has reduced significantly over 2024 and is now closer to the Bank of England target rate, but is largely outside the Society's control.
 A sharp reduction in investment and interest income.
-Investment income will reduce until the property is fully let again.
-An increase in longer term mental health and other claims arising from the pandemic across all policies which may lengthen the average recovery period.
-This remains an area of uncertainty.
+Investment income has been lower over 2023 and 2024 as the property has not been fully let.
+This will be mitigated by the sale of the property.
+An increase in longer term mental health and other claims arising from the Covid-19 pandemic across all policies which may lengthen the average recovery period.
+This remains an area of uncertainty although the Society has not seen any evidence of this as yet.
 An increase in lapses across all products due to the cost of living crisis.
-There has been no evidence of this as yet, but it remains an area of uncertainty, although the reduction in CPI rates over 2023 should lessen this risk.
+There has been no evidence of this as yet, but it remains an area of uncertainty, although the reduction in CPI rates over 2024 should lessen this risk.